AdobeDocs/target-learn.en/help/dev101/4-3-troubleshoot-integration-errors.md

 ---
 title: How to Troubleshoot Integration Errors
-description: In this video, developers learn about A4T integration issues.
+description: Learn about A4T integration issues.
 role: Developer
 level: Intermediate
 topic: Performance